 All that being said, I absolutely love and adore the artwork!
 And considering how cheap this box of cards is priced, then that almost makes it worth it just on its own.
-Because the art truly is top notch and breathtakingly beautiful.
+Because the art truly is top-notch and breathtakingly beautiful.

-For those that aren’t as concerned with Kabbalistic associations and magical theory as myself, and basically just want a cool deck to look at or supplement either their tarot reads or compliment an oracle deck collection, then this might be for you.
+For those that aren’t as concerned with Kabbalistic associations and magical theory as me, and basically just want a cool deck to look at or supplement either their tarot reads or compliment an oracle deck collection, then this might be for you.
 And trust me, this is no tame and boring angel deck at all.

 The included guidebook could have been improved by being fleshed out just a tad bit more, however, it’s translated into multiple languages (English, Spanish, French, Italian, and German), which I actually think is a nice touch.
-This makes it even more accessible and useful for broader audience, and perhaps it will help in restoring the coolness of angels where they belong!
+This makes it even more accessible and useful for a broader audience, and perhaps it will help in restoring the coolness of angels where they belong!

 Lastly a shout out to my good friend Carol for gifting me this deck!
 Thank you!